1069 Market Street,

 By the end of 1947, it reverted back to late run low priced action films aimed at the drop-in crowd, eventually offering three features for fifty cents.
 It was remodeled by San Francisco architect/designer Gale Santocono around this time.

-By the 1970’s it was imitating its sister theater next door, the Centre Theatre, and was offering adult films; appropriately, it was renamed the Pussycat Theatre in 1974, and so remained for the next thirteen years.
+By the 1970’s it was imitating its sister theater next door, the Centre Theatre, and was offering adult films; appropriately, it was renamed the Pussycat Theatre on January 18, 1973, and so remained for the next thirteen years.

 Like the Centre Theatre, it closed in December 1987, and has since been converted into retail space.